madrypiotr/SDD/README.md

 However, our application is similar to your home in the raw state.
 We still have to do finishing work and usability.**

-##### Important but simple - in SDD the basic objects are Issues (added by users).
-Then the issues pass (or do not pass) the Deliberation / Voting / Execution path
+#### Important but simple - in SDD the basic objects are Issues (added by users).
+Then the issues pass the Deliberation / Voting / Execution path.
 The above listed operations will be implemented in five main panels (see illustration).
 ![](https://github.com/madrypiotr/SDD/blob/master/client/stylesheets/panels.jpg)

 #### **So ... what these panels do:**